mixignal/mixignal.github.io/wiki/compute-it.md

   - Make sure everytime the VM is rebooted, you start dropbox.
   - _NOTE_ If your distro's repo does not have the packages, Check this Dropbox Links: [Installs](https://help.dropbox.com/installs), [On Linux](https://help.dropbox.com/installs/linux-commands#add).

+- Follow section [#Security-Hardening-a-Linux-Server] for hardening access to the server.
 - **Install & Configure AWS CLI**
   - AWS CLI is mainly used for automatic backups to AWS S3.
   - Followed this [AWS User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).